Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Viklina - tops.

-Guilt is the reason, the reason.
+Guilt is a reason, a reason.

 Vitsa, vichka - twig, twig, whip.

-Clearly - exactly, actually.
+Vlasno - exactly, actually.

 The driver is the leader of the bear.

-The wave is wool.
+Wave is wool.

 Vologa - meat broth, any fatty liquid food.

-Vorovin - a shoe dratva, also a rope, a lasso.
+Vorovina - shoe polish, also rope, lasso.

 In vain - in vain.

-The enemy is the devil, the devil.
+The enemy is the devil, the demon.

-A temporary worker is a person who has achieved power and a high position in the state thanks to his personal closeness to the monarch.
+A temporary worker is a person who has achieved power and a high position in the state thanks to personal closeness to the monarch.

-Vskuy - in vain, in vain, in vain.
+Vskaya - in vain, in vain, in vain.

 In vain - in vain, in vain.